 We’re told that a national debate about race relations is underway.
-We’re told this because, as consumers of information, reality is curated for us.
+We’re told this because no one has been asked.

 The BLM narrative is essentially that white people harbor biases they aren’t even aware of, that (among other things) this effects police decision-making under life or death circumstances (should’ve dropped the TV), and that these subconscious prejudices are confirmed by scientific studies conducted in the nation’s leading universities.

 But if whites aren’t aware of their feelings, it’s because they’ve been told not to be.

 For example, an article in the WaPo on Harvard’s study of the subject insists that

 It is very important to note that implicit racial bias is not the same thing as conscious racism.
 People who harbor implicit biases may not think of themselves as prejudiced, and in fact, might consider prejudice to be abhorrent.
 They also may not know they even have these biases.

 In other words, though in practical effect it is harmful to harbor racist thoughts (this is unfalsifiable, but alright….), there’s no moral culpability unless you’re honest about it.
 Or unless we redefine culpability, over and over, expecting the same result each time.
 So although left-liberal self-flagellation treats the symptom (guilt), the underlying malady (racism) can never be pursued to the end of the worm hole, and the floggings will continue until morale improves.